JerryWu96/MEAN_APP_DEV/HW3/README.md

 For obvious reasons, the key is stored in a file that I listed in the .gitignore: config.js.

-It has a funciton, which is called to use append THE KEY to the end of the url.
+It is a module, which is used to get my API key and then I appendED THE KEY to the end of the url required to send to NYTimes server.

 ```
 module.exports = {